MiDataInt/mdi-apps-framework/shiny/shared/session/modules/appSteps/sourceFileUpload/README.md

 The **sourceFileUpload** appStep is the first step module of most apps.
 It allows users to:

-- add additional data packages to create an extended analysis set
+- add additional data packages to create an extended Analysis Set
-- provide a helpful name for the analysis set
+- provide a helpful name for the Analysis Set
-- provide human-readable names for any samples in manifestFiles
+- provide human-readable names for any Samples in manifestFiles
 - examine high-level summaries of the data in their packages

 {% include figure.html file="app-steps/source-file-upload.png" border=true %}